SneaksAndData/arcane-operator/README.md

 The most significant milestones are listed below:

 - [x] Support for ZIO-based streaming plugins
-- [x] Support for Akka-based streaming plugins
 - [ ] Add contribution guidelines
 - [ ] Rewrite the operator in Go
+- [ ] Complete transition from Akka.NET to ZIO for the remaining streaming plugins

 # Streaming plugins